California Coast #3 - Monterey and Carmel

 That evening we decided to walk into the center of Monterey for dinner.
 That turned into a bit of a stressful situation, because we had not made any dinner reservations.
 My bad.
 So we tried to get into a few places, and found long wait times.
 We settled on Louie Linguini's.
 Our wait time was about 30 minutes.
 Frankly, my expectations were low.
 But I was wrong.
 We were seated on the outer balcony facing the bay, and the fish dinner was better than I had hoped.
 There are better restaurants in Monterey, like the Chart House and Sardine Factory, but when you are stuck, Louie's was a plausible alternative.

 The next day after breakfast we set off for 17 Mile Drive on the Monterey Peninsula, which stretches from Pacific Grove to Carmel.
 There are five entry points; we chose to start at the entrance at Pacific Grove.
 The majority of the parkway flows along the Pebble Beach coastline.
-Coincidently, there are exactly 17 stops along 17 Mile Drive.
+Coincidentally, there are exactly 17 stops along 17 Mile Drive.
 Stop #12, The Lone Cypress, is by far the most well known stop.
-This 250 year old tree may be the most photographed tree in America, and serves as the logo for Pebble Beach Resorts.
+This 250-year-old tree may be the most photographed tree in America, and serves as the logo for Pebble Beach Resorts.

 Afterwards, we were satisfied with our brief hiatus in this picturesque area, and started to head back to the Bay Area and home.